MysticNynja/DecayedDojoBot/README.md

 # DecayeDojo Bot

 Welcome to the **DecayeDojo Bot**!
+This bot primarily offers two features:
-This bot is designed to automatically change a specific user's nickname on your Discord server daily at a configured time (06:01 UTC).
-It also features a `/changename` slash command for manual nickname changes of the same configured user.
+1.  **Daily Nickname Changer:** Automatically changes a specific user's nickname on your Discord server daily.
+2.  **Twitch Live Notifications (Optional):** Monitors registered Twitch channels and sends notifications to a designated channel in your server when they go live or change games.

+## Core Features

-## Core Feature: Daily Nickname Changer
+### 1. Daily Nickname Changer

 This bot automatically changes a designated user's nickname on your Discord server daily at **06:01 UTC**.
 - It fetches a random male first name from an external API (`randomuser.me`).